twbell/public-works/polygons/stores.md

 ## Overview

-Given a business record, provide the polygon surrounding the business location and its front parking lot.
+Given a business location record, provide the polygon surrounding the business location and its front parking lot.
 Also mark the approximate center of the business buidling.

 ## Instructions